 Are you currently facing criminal charges for a Class 3 Felony?
 It is important to understand that a conviction for a Class 3 Felony offense can have serious criminal consequences.
-Hiring an experienced Chicago criminal defense attorney will increase your chances of getting the best possible outcome in your criminal case.
+Hiring an experienced criminal lawyer will increase your chances of getting the best possible outcome in your criminal case.
 Contact the Kostopoulos Law Group for more information about how we can help you fight the Class 3 Felony charges you face in Chicago.

-Class 3 Felony Offenses in Chicago
+Class 3 Felony Offenses in Illinois

 While a Class 3 Felony is not the most dangerous or serious crime in Illinois, a conviction can still result in devastating and life-changing penalties.
 Many crimes can be charged as a Class 3 Felony in Chicago, including: